sverweij/dependency-cruiser/doc/rules-reference.md

   of the extension).
 This will cover the majority of the use cases for babel, but [raise an issue](https://github.com/sverweij/dependency-cruiser/issues/new?template=feature-request.md&title=Feature+request%3A+use+babel+only+for+specific+extensions?) if you need this to be configurable.
-- Only json (/ json5) configurations in a separate file. .js, .mjs, .cjs, or configurations in package.json might be added when there's a demand for it.
+- Only json (/ json5) configurations, either in a separate file or as a key in your package.json.
+  .js, .mjs, .cjs, or configurations might be added when there's a demand for it.
 - Auto detection in [--init](cli.md#--init) looks at some of the likely suspects for babel configs - _.babelrc_, _.babelrc.json_, _babel.config.json_ and any other file with _babel_ in the name and ending on _json_ or _json5_.